Stormy’s Revenge: Jury Convicts Michael Avenatti of Fraud

 “There is a lot of stuff I bet they don’t know about,” Daniels texted Avenatti in November 2018, referring to a list she was making of all her publicity for the book.
 Avenatti replied, “Agreed.
 They should feel like assholes.
 It’s bullshit.”

-In February 2019, however, Daniels’ literary agent sent her copies of the wire transfer, revealing Avenatti had received her money and spent months deceiving.
+In February 2019, however, Daniels’ literary agent sent her copies of the wire transfer, revealing Avenatti had received her money and spent months deceiving her.
 Text messages show that when Daniels confronted Avenatti, he pretended to be unaware of the payouts.

 On the stand, Daniels testified that she was “shocked,” “hurt,” and “felt very betrayed and stupid” when she discovered Avenatti had been lying to her.